 Since this is the official Marriott co-branded credit card in Canada, you’ll earn an amazing 5 Marriott Bonvoy points for every $1 on eligible card purchases at participating Marriott Bonvoy properties.
 Eligible card purchases usually refer to your nightly room rate, restaurants on-site, in-room dining and even spa treatments.
 All other purchases made on your card earn you 2 points per $1 spent.
 There’s simply no quicker way to earn Marriott Bonvoy points.

 What’s nice about this card is that you start at Marriott Bonvoy Silver Elite status which gives you additional benefits such as 10% bonus points on stays and priority late checkout.
 In other words, if you pay for your stays with your Marriott Bonvoy American Express Card at participating properties, you get 5.5 points per $1 spent.

 At the start of every calendar year, you’ll also get 15 Elite Night credits which means you’ll only need 10 additional nights to reach Gold Status (if you don’t spend $30,000 before then).
 This is clearly handy for people who stay at Marriott hotels occasionally.

 There is an annual fee of $120, but every year on your card anniversary, you’ll get a free night certificate which is good up to 35,000 points at any participating Marriott property.
-The value of those points are easily worth more than the annual fee so that’s an incredible bonus.
+The value of those points is easily worth more than the annual fee so that’s an incredible bonus.